anzah1/introduction-to-version-control/README.md

 - branches work like tags, but they have few important differences

-  - branches make it possible history non linear, so relation between commits has more tree like structure because branching
+  - branches make it possible have non linear history, so relation between commits has more tree like structure because branching

   - they can be though of kind of alternate timelines